There are so many reasons to visit Charleston, and here’s yet another one: the lowest gas prices in the country.

 Today is in fact a holiday.
 Although it may seem a bit more frivolous than, say, Memorial Day, it actually also has roots with soldiers during wartime.

 Believe it or not, it was established by the Salvation Army to honor their volunteers, affectionately called “Doughnut Lassies,” who fed them to soldiers in France during World War I.

 And in celebration of this very important American holiday, several establishments are offering free treats or excellent discounts.
-There are several options near our Isle of Palms vacation rentals.

 Here are some of the good deals going on Friday: